mahdi22/ansible-install-puppet-agent/README.md

 # Ansible role `puppet_agent`

-An Ansible role for installing and secure agent puppet version 6 in RHEL/CentOS (6,7,8) and Debian (9,10) and Ubunut (20.04, 18.04, 16.04) distributions.
+An Ansible role for installing and secure agent puppet (supported version 6 and 7) in RHEL/CentOS (6,7,8) and Debian (9,10) and Ubunut (20.04, 18.04, 16.04) distributions.
 Specifically, the responsibilities of this role are to:

-- Install puppet 6 official repositories
+- Install puppet from official repositories
 - Configuration puppet agent
 - Generate certification
 - Enable puppet service